 - Alex Minshull, Bristol City Council

 - Prof. Sir Stephen Holgate, University of Southampton (Champion team)

 - Andrew Taylor, Scottish Government (CSA representative)

 - Dr Sefi Roth, London School of Economics and Political Science

 Other attendees may be invited as appropriate to the discussions including further representatives from the programme delivery partners and the Clean Air Champion team.

-The Secretary, based at NERC Head Office, provides administrative support to the Programme Board and Steering Committee.
+The Secretariat, based at NERC Head Office, provides administrative support to the Programme Board and Steering Committee.